pudly/schmopera-hugo/content/articles/talking-with-singers-marnie-breckenridge.md

 </figure>

-## What do you hope audiences will take away from this world premiere production of Jacqueline?
+## What do you hope audiences will take away from this world premiere production of _Jacqueline_?

 Not only do I hope more people will know a bit more about Jacqueline and honor her memory, I hope they will take away a sense of immediacy.
 A reminder that we each have a finite amount of time on this planet, so why not burn our creative flames of talent, love, and kindness as brightly as possible while we inhabit the bodies we've been given!